ISHUMANSS/ISHUMANSS/README.md

 <h1 align="center">Hi, I'm Alister</h1>
 <h3>Fullstack developer and game dev</h3>
 About Me:
-Third year student studying Software Development and Networks and Cybersecurity at AUT<br><br>I'm currently working on personal, uni projects, and vexU competition robotics for AURA
+Graduate Software Developer with a Bachelor of Computer and Information Sciences, majoring in Software Development and Networks/Cybersecurity from AUT
+<br><br>

+I'm currently working on personal projects.

+Main Programmer and Design Notebooker for VEX U Team AURA